Product Guide

 Portfolio

 The Portfolio page is built for visual storytelling.
-Use showcase blocks to display your projects with images, categories, and links.
-Combine them with media blocks for hero images or video reels, and rich text blocks for case study descriptions.
-If you are a designer, photographer, developer, or any creative professional, this page is where your work speaks for itself.
+Use showcase blocks to display projects with images, categories, and links.
+Combine them with media blocks for hero images or video reels, and rich text for case study descriptions.
+If you're a designer, photographer, developer, or any creative, this is where your work speaks for itself.

 Best for: Project galleries, case studies, creative work samples, and visual portfolios.